Explaining Quasi-Experimental Design And Its Various Methods

 While starting the true experiment, you assign some participants in the treatment group where they are fed only junk food.
 While the other half of the participants go to the control group, where they have their regular ongoing diet (standard course).

-You decide to take obese people’s reports every day after their meals to note down their health and discomfort if any.
+You decide to take obese people’s reports every day after their meals to note down their health and discomfort, if any.

-Although, participants who are assigned to the treatment group would not like to change their diet to complete junk food for personal reasons.
+However, participants who are assigned to the treatment group would not like to change their diet to complete junk food for personal reasons.
 In this case, you cannot conduct a true experiment against their will.
 This is when quasi-experiment comes in.

-Example of quasi-experiment
+Example of quasi-experimental design:

-While talking to the participants you find out that some of the participants want to try the junk food effect while the others don’t want to experiment with their diet and choose to stick with a regular diet.
+While talking to the participants, you find out that some of the participants want to try the junk food effect while the others don’t want to experiment with their diet and choose to stick with a regular diet.

 You can now assign already existing groups to the participants according to their choices.
 Study how the regular consumption of junk food affects the obese from that group.